Metro finds several safety missteps in disabled train investigation

 “By Monday, all incidents of trains, buses, and paratransit vehicles disabled for any reason and for any amount of time will qualify for a new, lower threshold for internal notifications of all departments,” Wiedefeld said.
 They include Metro’s Safety department, rail and bus operations, Metro’s Customer Service and Communication Marketing department and Metro Transit Police.

-Wiedefeld said Metro’s chief safety officer, Theresa M. Impastato, will develop a strategic plan to improve Metro’s entire emergency response program.
+Wiedefeld said Metro’s chief safety officer, Theresa M. Impastato, will develop a strategic plan to improve its entire emergency response program.